 Each lesson plan is in full compliance with the current Arizona State Science Education Standards and with the Common Core Science Education Standard.

-Plans are to add two new workshops each school year (click on name for a pdf file of the workshop):
+Plans are to add a few new workshops each school year (click on name for a pdf file of the workshop):

 Archimedes Principle, Forces and Moments, Newton's Laws;

 Students Design, Engineer, and Build a High Performance Sail Boat.

 Here Comes The Sun: Not available Oct.
 1-Mar.
 31 due to low angle and energy of the sun.